SAP-samples/teched2025-AD161/exercises/ex4/README.md

-We need to bind the user provided service `grantor-dp-admin` that we have created in the beginning odf this exercise.
+We need to bind the user provided service `grantor-dp-admin` that we have created in the beginning of this exercise.
 Go to the xtravels terminal and run
 ```sh
 cds bind grantor-dp-admin --to grantor-dp-admin